Japan begins trial of Nissan, ex-executive over Ghosn's pay

 Japan begins trial of Nissan, ex-executive over Ghosn’s payNew

 TOKYO (AP) — The financial misconduct trial of former Nissan executive Greg Kelly has begun with Kelly saying he committed no crimes and was only trying to keep his star boss Carlos Ghosn from leaving.
-Japanese prosecutors on Tuesday outlined allegations of what they said was a complex and clandestine scheme to pay former star executive Carlos Ghosn.
-The charges being heard at Tokyo District Court center around Kelly’s alleged role in failing to report to Japanese authorities the future compensation of Ghosn, who led Nissan Motor Co. for two decades.
-Ghosn was also arrested and charged two years ago but jumped bail while awaiting trial and fled to Lebanon late last year.
-Kelly, who turned 64 on Tuesday, appeared in court before a panel of three judges headed by presiding Kenji Shimotsu.
+Japanese prosecutors on Tuesday outlined allegations of what they said was a complex and clandestine scheme to pay Ghosn.
+The charges being heard at Tokyo District Court center around Kelly’s alleged role in failing to report to Japanese authorities the future compensation of Ghosn, who led Nissan for two decades.
+Ghosn was also arrested and charged two years ago but jumped bail and fled to Lebanon last year.